-With just four farm stand ingredients and a lively vinaigrette, this Fresh Corn & Tomato Salad recipe will be your go-to summer…well…EVERYTHING!
+With just four ingredients and a lively vinaigrette, this grilled corn salad recipe with fresh tomatoes will compliment every summer meal!

 and my Perfectly PERFECT Barbecued Chicken Drumsticks, among other things.